|

 as a spirit to haunt the Emperor who promised to save his life, but

-wais driven away by the Door Guardians, the Men-Shen.
+was driven away by the Door Guardians, the Men-Shen.

-Lung Dragons are called upon for rain and their effigies
+Lung Dragons are called upon for rain and their effigies are ceremonially

-are ceremonially paraded by peasants to attract their attention.
+paraded by farmers to attract their attention.

 |